yuki070/iconv-cpp/README.md

 iconv-cpp
 =========

-Encapsulate the 'iconv' with cpp
+Encapsulate the `libiconv` with cpp

 ### INSTALL
 #### linux: